Roll-To-Roll Slitting of Flexible Materials

 Shear slitting handles a diverse array of materials, e.g. plastic films, foils, non-woven fabrics and textiles, rubber, adhesive tape, laminates with ease, making clean and precise cuts that are essential for the finished rolled material products.
 From the heavy-duty demands of thick polyester to the delicate touch required for thin foils, shear slitting adjusts its embrace to accommodate the unique properties of each material.

-When slitting with the shear cutting method, the decisive factor influencing the cut quality and edge condition of the material is, in addition to quality and correctly selected knives, material speed, pressure, cutting angle, also the correct setting of the intersection depth of the top and bottom knife.
+When slitting with the shear cutting method, the decisive factor influencing the cut quality and edge condition of the material is, in addition to quality and correctly selected knives, material speed, pressure, cutting angle, and also the correct setting of the intersection depth of the top and bottom knives.
 You will get poor cut quality and bulging edges if you set the intersection depth too high.
 If you program the depth too shallow, you will get interrupted edges and poor quality of the cutting process with many waste products.
 If you use circular top knives that are too small in diameter or knives with a worn cutting edge, which reduces the area of intersection between the top and bottom knife and the material and will result in a compromised, uncontrolled cutting process.
-More about the crush cutting method read in our article “Shear Slitting: Precision Cutting Guide”.
+More about the crush cutting method read in our article, “Shear Slitting: Precision Cutting Guide”.

 Crush Knife Slitting Overview

-Nonwoven textiles, tissue, rubber, laminates, multilayers, paper, abrasive materials and sandpaper are all examples of thicker materials that may be score or crush cut.
+Nonwoven textiles, tissue, rubber, laminates, multilayers, paper, abrasive materials, and sandpaper are all examples of thicker materials that may be score or crush cut.
 Although this rewind slitting method delivers the lowest edge quality, it is simple to set up and needs low-cost components.
 Furthermore, crush slitting will generate more dust while separating the material web into narrower strips.

 The crush cutting uses a circular knife and an anvil roller, both hardened.
 The knife is not only ground after hardening, but the cutting edge is radiused and then polished.
 In slitting machines, the knife is kept in position by a pneumatic holder and moved by air pressure.
 During the slitting operation, the knife is pushed into the material and impacts a hardened anvil, separating the web of material.

-More about the crush cutting method read in our article “About Crush Cutting & Crush Cut Knives”.
+More about the crush-cutting method read in our article “About Crush Cutting & Crush Cut Knives”.

 You are welcome to contact us with your questions: